Drain cleaner

-A drain cleaner, also known as drain opener, refers to a person, device, or product used to unblock sewer pipes or clear clogged wastewater drains.
-This term typically applies to chemical, enzymatic, or mechanical tools such as commercial chemical cleaners, plumber's snakes, drain augers, bio-enzyme solutions, or toilet plungers.
+A drain cleaner, also known as a drain opener, is a person, device, or product used to unblock sewer pipes or clear clogged wastewater drains.
+This term typically applies to chemical, enzymatic, and mechanical tools such as commercial chemical cleaners, plumber's snakes, drain augers, bio-enzyme solutions, or toilet plungers.
 In some contexts, it may also refer to a plumber or professional who specializes in drain cleaning and maintenance.

-Chemical drain cleaners, plungers, handheld drain augers, and air burst drain cleaners are typically used to address clogs in single drain, such as sinks, toilets, tubs, or shower drains.
-These tools are effective at removing soft obstructions like hair and grease that accumulate near the drain inlet.
+A chemical drain cleaner, plunger, handheld drain auger, or air-burst drain cleaner is typically used to address a clog in a single drain, such as in a sink, toilet, bathtub, or shower.
+These tools are effective at removing soft obstructions, such as hair and grease, that accumulate near the drain inlet.
 However, excessive use of chemical drain cleaners can lead to pipe damage.
-In contrast, enzymatic drain cleaners rely on natural enzymes to break down organic matter such as grease, hair, and food particles, offering a more environmentally friendly solution that avoids harsh chemicals.
+In contrast, enzymatic drain cleaners rely on enzymes to break down organic matter such as grease, hair, and food particles, offering a more environmentally friendly solution that avoids harsh chemicals.

-If more than one plumbing fixture is clogged then electric drain cleaners, battery powered drain cleaners, sewer jetters or such mechanical devices are usually required to clear obstructions along the entire length of the drain piping system, that is, from fixture drain inlets through the main building drains and lateral piping outside the building to the collector sewer mains.
+If more than one plumbing fixture is clogged, then an electric drain cleaner, sewer jetter or other mechanical device is usually required to clear an obstruction in an inaccessible part of a drain piping system, anywhere from drain inlets through main building drains and lateral piping outside a building to a collector sewer main.

 History

 The history of drain cleaners parallels the development of common drain systems themselves.
 As a result, there is not an extensive history of cleaners in the US, as municipal plumbing systems were not readily available in middle-class American homes until the early 20th century.
-Prior to this time, Americans often discarded the dirty water collected in basins after use.
-Limited piping systems gradually developed with lead materials, but after WWI when the poisonous properties of lead became more well-known, piping was reconstructed with galvanized iron.
+Before this time, Americans often discarded the dirty water collected in basins after use.
+Limited piping systems gradually developed with lead materials, but after WWI, when the poisonous properties of lead became more well-known, piping was reconstructed with galvanized iron.

-Galvanized iron is actually steel covered in a protective layer of zinc, but it was soon discovered that this zinc layer naturally corroded due to exposure to the atmosphere and rainwater, as well as cement, runoff, etc. Once corrosion occurred down to the base metal, porous plaques and rust would form, leading to sediment build-up that would gradually clog these drains.
+Galvanized iron is actually steel coated with a protective layer of zinc, but it was soon discovered that this zinc layer naturally corroded when exposed to the atmosphere, rainwater, cement, runoff, etc. Once corrosion reached the base metal, porous plaques and rust would form, leading to sediment buildup that would gradually clog these drains.

 The problems with corroding galvanized iron pipes eventually led to their replacement by copper or plastic (PVC) piping by the 1960s.
-Natural substances such as hair, grease, or other oils continued to be an issue in drain clogs, encouraging the development of chemical drain cleaners as well as mechanical tools to clear drains.
+Natural substances such as hair, grease, and other oils continued to cause drain clogs, prompting the development of chemical drain cleaners and mechanical tools to clear them.

 Chemical drain openers

-These commercial products usually contain corrosive acids or alkalis to unclog organic materials, including proteins, lipids and carbohydrates.
+These commercial products usually contain corrosive acids or alkalis to unclog organic materials, including proteins, lipids, and carbohydrates.